aregsar/aregsarblog/blog/2019/how-to-setup-your-github-pages-blog-structure-in-five-minutes/index.md

 I also showed you the many forms of navigation links that I added to this blog.

-In the next post in the series I will show you how to add comments to your Github pages blog using disqus.
+In the next post in the series I will show you how to add third party services to your Github pages blog.

 Thanks for reading.